bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

     You can produce these spores a number of times equal to your Constitution modifier (minimum of 1) per long rest.

 \subsubsection{Na'anian Tsanek}
-    Sometimes, a tsanek will decide to abandon the tribe and break its link with the tekatsae tree.
+    Sometimes, a tsanek will decide to abandon the tribe and break its link with the Tek tree.
     These tsanek, unable to forgo their community lifestyles, tend to join or form fungus kin communities in the caverns of the world, sometimes spawning huge underground fungus cities.

     \subparagraph{Ability Score Increase} Your meandering in hostile environments has granted you increased resilience, and your Constitution score is increased by 1.